sirfredrick/blog.sirfredrick.com/content/posts/learning-posix-shell.md

 There have been various projects that condense audio of videos based on their subtitle files.
 One of them [substudy](https://github.com/emk/subtitles-rs/blob/master/substudy/README.md) had a bug in it that prevented the majority of YouTube subtitle files from working.
-Naturally as the FOSS advocate that I am, I sent in a pull request to fix this.
+Naturally, as the FOSS advocate that I am, I sent in a pull request to fix this.
 Sadly, it seems like the project is unmaintained.
 However, this provided me with the perfect learning opportunity.